salmonkarp/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 u/@john` Edits the phone number and Telegram Handle of the 1st person to be `91234567` and `@john` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+**Warnings:**
+* If a student with the same email (case insensitive) already exists in the address book, an error message will be displayed, and the student will not be edited. e.g. `This student already exists in the address book`
+* If any of the fields contain invalid values (e.g. empty name, phone number with non-numeric characters, improperly formatted email, or telehandle not starting with `@`), an error message will be displayed and the student will not be edited. e.g. `Invalid command format!...` and details of the error.

 ### Locating students by details: `find`